 - Social Worker

 Palliative Care Services Offered

-Our wholistic palliative care team is made up of highly-skilled health care professionals who provide their skills, training, innate compassion and dedication to end-of-life dignity to provide comfort, whole-person spiritual and emotional care, family support and maximal comfort throughout the final journey.
+Our comprehensive palliative care team comprises highly skilled healthcare professionals who contribute their expertise, training, innate compassion, and dedication to ensure end-of-life dignity, delivering complete spiritual and emotional care, supporting families, and maximizing comfort during the final journey.

 These are the primary services provided by our team: